-Epson utilises a derivative, including forward foreign exchange contracts and non-deliverable forwards, to hedge foreign exchange and interest rate risks.
-Derivatives is initially measured at fair value when the contract is entered into, and are subsequently remeasured at fair value.
+Epson utilises derivatives, including forward foreign exchange contracts and non-deliverable forwards, to hedge foreign exchange and interest rate risks.
+These derivatives are initially measured at fair value when the contract is entered into, and are subsequently remeasured at fair value.